 20.I enjoy the same things as before – reading books, tv shows, drawing, friends – nothing could make me feel anything anymore =never

-After this 20 questions the doctor would count my answers and make preliminary decision if I am suffering with depression or not. (well you don’t have to be doctor to guess from my answers that I truly was depressed)
+After these 20 questions, the doctor would count my answers and make a preliminary decision if I am suffering from depression or not. (well you don’t have to be a doctor to guess from my answers that I truly was depressed)

 So how does my psychiatric session looked like:

 It took exactly 45 minutes.
-I brought doctor the questionnaire, my medical record with all of the tests and doctors appointments I already had considering my issues like neurology, cardiology, 2 different rehabilitation therapy, all of the emergencies medical records I visited over past few months.
+I brought the doctor the questionnaire, my medical record with all of the tests and doctors appointments I already had considering my issues like neurology, cardiology, 2 different rehabilitation therapy, all of the emergency medical records I visited over the past few months.

-We started by my simple explanation of my issues as to what brings me there.
+We started with my simple explanation of my issues as to what brings me there.

 She asked me if it was my decision to come to her.
-Asked me about my medica record.
-My families medical record and if someone in my family was dealing with any mental illness.
+Asked me about my medical record.
+My family’s medical record and if someone in my family was dealing with any mental illness.

-She was typing everything I told her to computer.
+She was typing everything I told her to the computer.

 We took a look at the questionnaire and I told her everything I told you guys.

-Only personal question she asked me was what I do, what I study and how do I like it.
+The only personal question she asked me was what I do, what I study, and how do I like it.

-One surprising questions she asked me was to name her three things that made me happy over last 3 month.
+One surprising question she asked me was to name her three things that made me happy over the last 3 months.